Tofish’n’Chips

 What the bleep is Tofish and Chips?

 Tofish is the vegan (tofu) version of fried fish as part of Fish and Chips.
 It appeared on the culinary tray around 2010 during a veganizing wave.
 Who invented these tofu bites covered with nori sheet, dipped in the common beer batter and tyen deep fried, is unknown.
 It is, however, indeed a great invention!
-These nori sheets really look snd taste like fish!
+These nori sheets really look and taste like fish!

 A short history about Fish and Chips